 41. Introduce your second graders to small moment narratives.

-Break down the process with this handy anchor chart, and then watch them go to town writing…
+Break down the process with this handy anchor chart and then watch them go to town writing. — Buggy for Second Grade

-42. … and this helpful guide will help the kiddies distinguish those small moments from larger contexts.
+42. Then this helpful guide will help the kiddies distinguish those small moments from larger contexts.

 44. Track the writing progress of each of your second graders.

 All you need is this adorable pencil chart and clothespins.
-Write student numbers on each clothespins, and then students can move them as they complete each step.
+Write student numbers on each clothespin, then students can move them as they complete each step. — Second Grade Style